MarcumDoug/MarcumDoug.github.io/README.md

-<p>Simple collection of my working using the template designed by Sérgio Kopplin, with modifications by me.</p>
+<p>Simple portfolio of my work using the template designed by Sérgio Kopplin, with modifications by me.</p>

 ---
 ## License